Auditors: 30M taxpayers will owe more due to low withholding

 The GAO’s assessment came as news emerged that the Trump administration is considering bypassing Congress to give a big tax break to wealthy Americans by reducing taxes levied on capital gains.
 Administration officials said no decision has been made on whether to proceed.

 Cutting capital gains taxes was one of only a few items on the wish list of conservatives and Republicans that didn’t make it into the massive tax law hustled through Congress late last year by Republicans, which became President Donald Trump’s signature legislative achievement.
-The $1.5 trillion package provides generous tax cuts for corporations and wealthy Americans while giving more modest reductions to most ordinary individuals and families.
+The $1.5 trillion package provides generous tax cuts for corporations and wealthy Americans while offering more modest reductions for most low- and middle-income individuals and families.
 No Democrats voted for the legislation.

+House Republicans last week launched an effort to expand the tax law, aiming to make permanent the individual tax cuts and small-business income deductions now set to expire in 2026.
+The solid Republican majority in the House nearly ensures passage of the proposals before the November elections, but Senate passage is considered unlikely.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.